godfrey0/resume-1/README.md

 -

 IDF
-- Live firing on the Sinai Desert 1976
+- Live fire test program on the Sinai Desert 1976
 -

 SAF OETI, School of Doctrine 1973~1983